-By Marlon Redding.
-Last Updated 7th July 2022.
+By Jo Martinez.
+Last Updated 17th August 2023.
 One of the most common road traffic accidents that occur is roundabout car accidents.

 Approaching and driving around a roundabout requires a good awareness of not only your positioning but also the positioning of other drivers.